 Bitters, the Liver & DigestionDigestive bitters are the most popular digestive remedy in Europe.
 They help food move through your digestive tract easily by stimulating peristalsis - the cleansing muscular contractions of the digestive tract.
 Bitters contribute to regularity in elimination of the bowels.
 They also increase digestive enzymes, speeding up the digestive process.
 Inefficient digestion siphons large amounts of energy, making a person feel tired, moody or just plain yucky.
 Efficient digestion makes a person feel light, energized, refreshed, and clear headed, which is why bitters are a great remedy if you often feel tired or lethargic after eating.
 Bitters directly detoxify the blood, and decongest the liver and gall bladder by stimulating bile secretion.
 Bitters also reduce cholesterol, blood sugar, and triglycerides.
-Bitters also have the power to eliminate unhealthy food cravings by resetting your palette.
+Bitters also have the power to eliminate unhealthy food cravings by resetting your palate.

 TRADITIONALLY INDICATED FOR THESE SYMPTOMSDigestive Bitters may be beneficial for these symptoms.
 The suitability of any product for a condition is highly dependent on the individual.
 Please see your doctor before using this product to treat a medical condition.